phfix/go-graphql-client/README.md

 #### Stop the subscription

-You can programmatically stop the subscription while the client is running by using the `Unsubscribe` method, or returning a special error to stop it in the callback.
+You can programmatically stop the subscription while the client is running by using the `Unsubscribe` method or returning a special error to stop it in the callback.

 ```Go
 subscriptionId, err := client.Subscribe(&query, nil, func(dataValue []byte, errValue error) error {